cookup hero

 CookUp

 People who are new to cooking often don’t know what they can do with their ingredients, resulting in large amounts of food waste.
-Oftentimes, these users have to go to several different sources to research appropriate recipes.
-Going through this searching, planning, and tracking process can be an overall overwhelming and inefficient process.
+Oftentimes, these individuals have to go to several different sources to research appropriate recipes.
+Going through this searching, planning, and tracking process can overall be an overwhelming and inefficient process.

 Timeline